mayankmajeji/smart-captcha-alternative-with-cloudflare-turnstile/docs/API-REFERENCE.md

-# TurnstileWP Plugin Documentation
+# SmartCT Plugin Documentation

 ## Overview

-TurnstileWP is a WordPress plugin that integrates Cloudflare Turnstile CAPTCHA protection with WordPress forms.
+SmartCT is a WordPress plugin that integrates Cloudflare Turnstile CAPTCHA protection with WordPress forms.
 It provides lightweight and privacy-first protection for login, registration, password reset, comments, and WooCommerce forms.

 **Plugin Details:**